Walgreens The Thread

 The MSG myth

 Contrary to popular belief, "MSG allergy" is an incorrect term.
-Monosodium glutamate, or MSG, is a flavor enhancer often used in Chinese cuisine and processed or canned foods.
+Monosodium glutamate, or MSG, is a flavor enhancer often used in restaurant cuisine and processed or canned foods.
 While many people think of MSG as a common allergen, it is not.
-The FDA has received anecdotal reports of people experiencing symptoms such as headaches and nausea after consuming MSG.
+The FDA has received reports of people experiencing symptoms such as headaches and nausea after consuming MSG.
 However, a link between MSG these symptoms has not been confirmed.

-2. Pollen
+2. Pollen allergies

-Pollen is the male fertilizing agent found in plants, grasses, trees and weeds.
+Pollen is a fertilizing agent found in plants, grasses, trees and weeds.
 This small, lightweight, yellow powder is carried by the wind, bees, birds, insects and other animals.
 The spread of pollen helps with plant fertilization.
 You may actually notice clusters of pollen floating in the air, and if you look closely at plants, you may see these clusters present.

 Symptoms of pollen allergies

-The spread of pollen is beneficial for plants but can wreak havoc on people who suffer from seasonal allergies.
+The spread of pollen is necessary for plants but can wreak havoc on people who suffer from seasonal allergies.
 Many people are allergic to ragweed pollen, grass pollen and tree pollen.
 In people with these allergies, the immune system mistakes pollen for a harmful substance and creates antibodies in order to protect the body.
 These antibodies trigger the release of chemicals, including histamine, to defend the body against the allergen.
 The release of these chemicals is the source of allergic reactions.
 People with pollen allergies may experience symptoms such as sneezing, itchy eyes and nasal congestion.

 Reducing pollen allergy symptoms